Sodium Bicarbonate, Baking Soda, Bicarbonate of Soda.

-Almost everyone can use Sodium Bicarbonate- but finding a deodorant with the right concentration for you is the key to happy underarms.
-If you have ever found a red rash has developed after using a cream deodorant, Sodium Bicarbonate could be the culprit.
-This is not usually caused an ‘allergy’ to Sodium Bicarbonate but is caused by your skins pH being affected by it.
-You may find that one cream deodorant causes redness, while another (still containing sodium bicarbonate but at a lower percentage) is perfectly fine.
+Now this is the million dollar question!
+Almost everyone can use Sodium Bicarbonate- but finding a deodorant with just the right amount for you is the key to happy underarms.
+If you have ever found a red rash develops after using a natural deodorant, Sodium Bicarbonate may be the culprit.
+This is not an ‘allergy’ to Sodium Bicarbonate (in most cases), but is caused by a change in your skin pH because Sodium Bicarbonate is an alkaline.
+If you’ve experienced irritation from this ingredient before, you may find that a similar deodorant (still containing sodium bicarbonate but at a lower percentage) is perfectly fine.

-Our bodies are ever-changing.
+Remember, our bodies are ever-changing.
 Things such as hormones, stress, alcohol, diet and lifestyle affect our chemistry.
-It is understandable that the delicate pH balance may shift as well.
+It is understandable that the delicate skin pH balance may shift as well.

-- Wash thoroughly & gently before use.
+- Wash your underarms thoroughly & gently.
 Ensure that you remove all product applied from the previous day and rinse well.

-- Apply as directed, after a bath or shower.
-This is when your skin will be clean and warm, which allows the product to glide more smoothly across skins surface.
+- Apply as directed, after bath or shower.
+Your skin will be clean and warm, which allows the product to glide more smoothly.

 - Apply sparingly.
-Experiment with how little you can apply to retain effectiveness against odour.
+Experiment with how much you need for optimal effectiveness.

 - Have patience.
 Many people find a happy balance with natural deodorant through a little perseverance.
 Sometimes the only solution is to let a time pass and try again.

-Active Deodorant Balm: Contains our highest concentration of Sodium Bicarbonate.
-It is best kept for the most demanding days and is a pretty powerful formula.
-We still have hundreds of people using this on a daily basis, but as we mentioned, sampling is KEY!
+Active Deodorant Balm: Contains our highest concentration of Sodium Bicarbonate, so is best kept for the most demanding days (gym etc)

-Gentle Deodorant Cream as the name suggests, this deodorant is for anyone who has sensitive skin, or is avoiding Sodium Bicarbonate due to previous irritation.
-This innovative formula uses the combined power of Magnesium Oxide and Bentonite Clay to offer all day freshness.
+Gentle Deodorant Cream: For anyone who has sensitive skin, or is avoiding Sodium Bicarbonate due to previous irritation.
+This innovative formula uses the combined power of magnesium and white clay.

 Please note that underarm rashes are not always down to Sodium Bicarbonate.
-It’s important to see your Dr to ensure that it is not down to an allergy, ingrown hairs, or sweat rash.
-Although they may coincide with using a new deodorant, these conditions tend to appear for other reasons.
+It’s important to see your Dr to ensure that it is not down to an allergy, ingrowing hairs or sweat rash.
+Even symptoms coincide with using a new deodorant, these conditions may appear for other reasons.